Eshanatnight/SortFolder/README.md

     python FolderSort.py
 ```

-You run the script AFTER you have changed the path in the script itself.Pretty Self Explanatory.
+You run the script AFTER you have changed the path in the script itself.
+Pretty Self Explanatory.
 Well What would you expect? :)

 </br>